Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Section 2-5 Follow-up of progress

 Students are responsible for their own study progress, but the Office of Student and Academic Affairs keeps track of it.
 Students who, at the end of a semester, lag behind by 30 credits or more in relation to the nominal length of study may be contacted and receive special follow-up.
+If contacted, the student are obliged to take part in the follow-up.

 A student who continues to lag behind in credits after receiving follow-up may lose their right to study, cf. Section 2-9 first paragraph letter c).